 if ( (aVar == 10) && (++i < 25)){

-{// do something
+// do something

 }

 Should aVar not be equal to 10, then the if statement cannot be true, so the second half of the condition (++i < 25) will not be evaluated and thus i will not be incremented.
 Testing may give the false impression that the code is working, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.